chanukagayantha/Magical-Fact-Wizard/README.md

 ---

-Enjoy the Random Fact Generator!
+Enjoy the Magical Fact Generator!